NEW BRITAIN — A 40-year-old dentist’s assistant was sentenced to three years in prison Tuesday for embezzling more than $200,000 from her employer.

 She said that to go to jail without reimbursing the dentist would be “the easy way out.”
 She added: “More than money, I hope he [Peltzer] will be able to get peace and trust people because that is more important than the money.
 That is priceless.”
 Rizzo said she will repay her former employer if it takes the rest of her life.

-Superior Court Judge Howard T. Owens Jr. sentenced Rizzo to 10 years in prison, suspended after three years, five years probation, restitution upon her release of $100 per week and appropriate mental treatment.
+Superior Court Judge Howard T. Owens Jr. sentenced Rizzo to 10 years in prison, suspended after three years, five years of probation, restitution upon her release of $100 per week and appropriate mental treatment.
 Rizzo pleaded guilty to first-degree larceny in March without any promise of a fixed sentence ceiling.

 Owens said he could not ignore the damages Rizzo caused to Peltzer, to his office, to his employees and others.
 Peltzer’s Hartford lawyer, Michael Budlong, said the embezzlement caused the dentist to cut back on benefits to employees and to work countless hours to recover financially.
 Assistant State’s Attorney Brian Preleski said it would take him five years of “take home” pay to make up the sum Rizzo stole.